splunk/observability-workshop/docs/modules/module1/nginx.md

 service/nginx created
 ```

-Run `kubectl get svc` then make a note of the IP address allocated to the NGINX service.
+Run `kubectl get svc` then make a note of the `CLUSTER-IP` address allocated to the NGINX service.

 ```bash
 kubectl get svc